domtronn/spaceline-all-the-icons.el/README.md

 ### Separators

-You can customize the divider separators using `spaceline-all-the-icons-separators-type`, the available types are:
+You can customize the divider separators using `spaceline-all-the-icons-separator-type`, the available types are:
 `'slant`, `'arrow`, `'cup`, `'wave`, `'none`

 You also have two types of separators between individual segments,